How To Know What You Can Put In Your Garbage Disposal Unit

 Tips that will help you get the most from your garbage disposal unit

 There are a lot of different products of this kind on the market and there are a lot of things you should know if you want to get the most from them.
-We did certain tests and we deduced that there are some points that will allow you to put more and different foods in the garbage disposal units.
+I did certain tests and I deduced that there are some points that will allow you to put more and different foods in the garbage disposal units.

 - Get a more powerful unit - Just in case, choosing the more powerful unit is the best choice.
 You will be able to put harder and larger pieces of food in it.

 - Run it a few minutes after the grinding is completed - This step will remove the foods from the blades and the system itself.
 It will help you maintain your unit properly.

 - Grind lemons occasionally - Simply cut them in half and put them into the garbage disposal unit.
 The acid from them will remove the debris from the blades.